 Veering into the world of psychology here, there’s a concept called the Dunning-Kruger effect.
-In a nutshell, the Dunning-Kruger effect is a cognitive bias where people with low ability in a subject overestimate their own abilities.
-One funny but possibly politically incorrect observation came from the Australian comedian Jim Jeffries when he spoke about gun control in the USA; in his stand up tour he so effectively said “The trouble with stupid people is that they don’t know that they’re stupid”.
+The Dunning-Kruger effect is a cognitive bias where people with low ability in a subject overestimate their own abilities.
+One funny observation came from the Australian comedian Jim Jeffries when he spoke about gun control in the USA; in his stand up tour he so effectively said “The trouble with stupid people is that they don’t know that they’re stupid”.

 Now I’m not going to go into a tirade here about how thick the majority of people may be, but it’s like that saying “in the kingdom of the blind, the one-eyed man is king”.
 If you only know 10% of what there is to know about a subject then the guy who knows 11% is some sort of genius, right?
 If you’re the only person you know who knows what you know, then Mr 11% is pretty much a guru.

-Which ties in nicely with asking the question, are you being YOUR best or being THE best?
-Within the confines of a cognitive bias, your best is 10%.
+Which ties in nicely with asking the question, are you being your best or being the best?
+Within the confines of a cognitive bias, your best may be just 10% of what there is to achieve.
 THE best is 100%.
-So it’s obvious that you’ve still got a very long way to go and why not strive to be the best?
+It’s obvious that you’ve still got a very long way to go so why not strive to be the best?
 By being content with “It’s OK, you can only do your best” you are limiting yourself, condemning yourself to mediocrity.
-You’ll only be like the other 95% not pushing and striving to being the top 5%.
+You’ll only be like the other 95%, not pushing and striving to being the top 5%.
 The operative word in there being “only”.

 How do you feel now?

-Whilst we’re on the subject of cognitive biases, I’ve seen a lot of examples in the real world of people not only understand their limitations but wholly accept them, even when there is a very clear opportunity to excel.
+Whilst we’re on the subject of cognitive biases, I’ve seen a lot of examples in the real world.
+One example is where people not only understand their limitations but wholly accept them.
+Even when there is a very clear opportunity to excel, they’re still happy with their lot in life.
 Knowing one’s lack of ability and willingly accepting it without the desire to self-improve is an alien concept to me.
 Why would anyone willingly and knowingly hold themselves back?
 What is that?
-Lack of desire, lack of self-confidence, laziness?
+Lack of desire, no ambition, lack of self-confidence, laziness?

 Much like the oft-misattributed quote “Insanity is doing the same thing over and over again, but expecting different results.”
-(Which is Rita Mae Brown NOT Albert Einstein) there’s an insanity to doing the same thing over and over and never seeking to improve.
+(Which is the American writer Rita Mae Brown not Albert Einstein) there’s an insanity to doing the same thing over and over and never seeking to improve.
 It’s like hobbling along in discomfort with a stone in your shoe but you never remove the stone!